Looking for a good Croydon boozer? Look no further – these are the spots

 No surprise then that this is one of the best pubs in Croydon for top-notch food.
 Their current kitchen resident is Mikos Gyros – a mouth-watering menu of Greek gyros pitas and hot boxes with ‘farm to table’ ingredients.

 If you’re in the mood for cocktails, try a Passion Fruit Martini or a Calamansi Sour (made from a type of Lime found almost exclusively in the Philippines).
 They also hold craft beers from Beavertown, Freedom and Purity.

 The Dog & Bull

 The oldest pub in Croydon The Dog & Bull is an 18th-century Grade II listed building on Surrey Street.
-An inn called The Bell however is thought to have been located here, way back in the 12th or 13th-century.
+An inn called The Bell however is thought to have been located here, way back in the 12th or 13th century.

-Fast forward to present day and the pub claims to have the largest beer garden in Croydon.
+Fast forward to the present day and the pub claims to have the largest beer garden in Croydon.
 You can order drinks from the outside bar and watch the game alfresco from one of their heated booths.
 This part of the pub was historically a dog pound for stray animals (and thankfully the pub is still dog-friendly).

-From pizzas to Buffalo wings the menu is American inspired.
+From pizzas to Buffalo wings, the menu is American-inspired.
 Throw in some live music and an open fire – it’s no wonder this traditional pub has stood the test of time.

 The Green Dragon